ialbert/bio/docs/bio-comm.md

     comm.py file1 file2

-will print:
+will print the common elements present in the first column of both files:

     A
     C

-The above are the elements in common in the first column of both files.

 This is the main usecase of the `comm.py` software.